dcsil/Cyberity-App/README.md

 5. Go to your app settings in heroku dashboard, and under settings, set these 2 config vars:
   * FLASK_ENV=production
   * MONGO_URI=<Mongodb uri.
 NOT mongodb+srv uri>
-6. Follow these instructions to integrate with your forked repo: https://devcenter.heroku.com/articles/github-integration#enabling-github-integration
+6. Follow [these instructions](https://devcenter.heroku.com/articles/github-integration#enabling-github-integration) to integrate with your forked repo:

 ## Tech Stack

-Our tech stack can be found here: https://stackshare.io/dcsil/cyberity
+Our tech stack can be found here: [Cyberity Stackshare](https://stackshare.io/dcsil/cyberity)

+## Demo Video
+Our demo video can be found [here](youtube.com)

+* Login/Signup Pages
+* Dashboard
+  * This is the main page to give anaylsts an overview of current and recent threat information/statistics
+* Insider Threats Page
+  * Lists detected threats by user and datetime
+  * Ability to filter threats by active/contained/false
+  * Ability for analysts to set a threats status after performing an investigation
+* User Page
+  * Lists all the employees of the company
+  * Each user features a drop-drown menu to show additional user profile info
+  * This user information can be customized to display any user information the client requests
+* Threat Timeline
+  * Displays all threats in a linear timeline fashion
+  * Displays each threat user info, detection date and current status

 ## Design and Accessibility
-Adheres to Web accessibility for developers: https://www.wuhcag.com/wcag-checklist/
+Adheres to Web accessibility for developers: [WCAG-checklist](https://www.wuhcag.com/wcag-checklist/)

 ### Guideline | Summary | Description of how we accommodated this
 - [x] Non-text Content | Provide text alternatives for non-text content | We have different visuals to convey data in addition to test.
 For example: charts, timelines, lists, progress bars.